jupyterlite/xeus/README.md

 #### Multiple kernels

-To create a deployment with multiple kernels, you can just add them to the `environment.yaml` file:
+To create a deployment with multiple kernels, you can simply add them to the `environment.yaml` file:

 ```yaml
 name: xeus-lite-wasm